JoseDVC08/SepsisRiskPred/README.md

-# SepsisRiskPred
-This model was trained exclusively on patients with traumatic brain injury (TBI).
-Predictions may not generalize to other patient populations

 # Sepsis Risk Predictor for TBI Patients

 This Streamlit app uses a machine learning model (Random Forest) to predict the risk of sepsis in patients with traumatic brain injury (TBI).